 The sword the was missing.

-in the hall beside her. ducked back into staircase. sword rang off wall beside her—no on that blade, which made it marginally dangerous, a four-foot-long steel would still break bones just The sword tore deep gouge in wallpaper drywall, and fell from Aiden's Before he could recover, Sal kicked the back his hit him few times the face, and fell.
+Footsteps the hall beside her. ducked back into staircase. sword rang off wall beside her—no on that blade, which made it marginally dangerous, a four-foot-long steel would still break bones just The sword tore deep gouge in wallpaper drywall, and fell from Aiden's Before he could recover, Sal kicked the back his hit him few times in the face, and fell.

 Todd still sat of his book, watched her, still turned pages.

 Perry last night, with his open book, staring at her if from bottom well.

 A struck front door, the latch groaned.
 A swore—Liam's voice—and Aiden's body began move, more like marionette a person, structure manipulated contracting individual muscles.

 "Todd, close the book."